Leodebat95/explorer-projeto-06-2/README.md

-# Exercise - HTML / CSS & JS - GitFav
+# Exercise - HTML / CSS & JS - Class properties

 Exercise #2 from Week #6, named "GitFav".
 Part of the program "Explorer", from the online platform [Rocketseat](https://rocketseat.com.br/).